sree-bot/Edurne-CSS-Theme-for-Reddit/README.md

 Changes that will be done

 - Reduce/Remove padding (lots of space wastage).
-Valid for all elements of the theme
+Valid for all elements of the theme. - WIP
 - Reformat tab menu bar to match default style - DONE
 - Font sizes in sidebar - DONE
 - Change size of mod boxes to match the width of other elements in the theme - DONE